WRITING

 LIFE, LIBERTY AND THE PURSUIT OF MARRYING A BIG-BREASTED AMERICAN WOMAN

-Originally conceived by Anupam Kher, when small-town Punjabi farmer, Balwant Singh, is pursuaded to circumvent the INS’s Green Card policy, he enlists the help of his American pen-pal, Elizabeth Shankman…by offering her ten thousand dollars to marry him.
-Through their ups-and-downs, these two must decide if their relationships with their Nations are more important than their relationships with each other.
+Originally conceived by Anupam Kher, when small-town Punjabi farmer, Balwant Singh, is persuaded by his opportunistic cousin to come to America for work, he enlists the help of his American pen-pal, Elizabeth Ellis…by offering her ten thousand dollars to marry him.
+Through the ups-and-downs of marriage, divorce, social mobility and earning a national identity, these two must traverse the difficulties of achieving the American Dream and, perhaps even more difficult, love.

 CAST: 1M, 1W (6M, 5W featured)